Hydraverse/hygem/index.md

 # HydraGem Mining Game
+****
 Mint magic 💫 and combine with found & bought 🧱 blocks to make 💎 gems that pay a reward when burned!

 🪙 Gemcoin rewards are redeemable 1:1 for HYDRA and can be bought, sold or traded.

+**NEW: 🪙 can now be used for minting and buying 🧱 -- no more draining UTXOs for anything but the TX fees!!**

+**ALSO: 🔥 is now minted for _gas_ that gets used for gameplay!
+These tokens will acquire value whenever the contract creator periodically refunds gameplay fees.**

 ### How it works:

 Every smart contract transaction on the Hydra chain is confirmed by a mined block.

-When a player mints 💫, the cost (starting at 0.001 HYDRA) is contributed to the HYDRA reward pool.
+When a player mints 💫, the cost (starting at 0.001 HYDRA, or 1🪙) is contributed to the HYDRA reward pool.
 At the same time, the address responsible for mining the block associated with this transaction receives 1🧱.

 Players can acquire 🧱 by buying from the miner for a slightly higher price, but only if the buyer is holding